vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 To begin with, the historical consecration of a young prince (kumāra) on the banks of the Sarasvatī to lead an army against the Gauḍa king Moon (śaśāṅka), reflected the mythology of Skanda, the main subject of the Purāṇa—Skanda, the god of war, who, after his consecration as General (senāpati) on the banks of the same river, led the Devas against the Asuras in order to destroy the demon king Star (tāraka).
 7 The composers decided to bring their work to the attention of King Hars.avardhana, soliciting his blessing.
 After all, Hars.a himself confessed to be a paramamāheśvara, and his court offered a venue to the most promising literary men of the country, among whom was the king himself.

 Secondly, the king’s military successes against Gauḍa called attention to the east, bringing a Saiva settlement in western Gaud ´ . a within the purview of the composers.
-The S¯uta, or his successor, made the decision to conclude the sanctification of the sacred landscape of northern India in Kot.ivars.a, an important commercial and religious centre in the province of Puṇd.ra, which was situated 80 km northeast of the army camp of King Hars.a on the Lower Ganges, the camp where the king would eventually meet the Chinese pilgrim.
+The Sūta, or his successor, made the decision to conclude the sanctification of the sacred landscape of northern India in Kot.ivars.a, an important commercial and religious centre in the province of Puṇd.ra, which was situated 80 km northeast of the army camp of King Hars.a on the Lower Ganges, the camp where the king would eventually meet the Chinese pilgrim.
 The concluding chapters of the Purāṇa were reserved for philosophy and an exposition of Pāśupata yoga, which, along with devotion and pilgrimage, would bring the Māheśvara, yogin and layman alike, to paradise, the City of Siva at ´ the top of the universe (SPBh 183).

 The day arrived when the composition of the Purāṇa was concluded and the text could be copied into a carefully prepared book, a pustaka, that could be offered to the Great God and donated to the king and the community of the Māheśvaras.
 As usual when a work of such magnitude was completed, a solemn occasion had to be found when parts of the work could be recited and the book could be consecrated and ritually entrusted to a temple.
 Such an occasion was King Hars.a’s ‘arena of charitable offerings’, a spectacular event that was staged every five years at the confluence of the Gaṅgā and Yamunā.
 The great āyatana or temple of Deva there would be an excellent repository.